Ian Happ Player Props: Cubs vs. Yankees

 Yankees Pitching Rankings

-- The Yankees' 3.79 team ERA ranks fifth across all MLB pitching staffs.
+- The Yankees have the fifth-ranked team ERA among all MLB pitching staffs (3.78).

-- Yankees pitchers combine to rank 12th in baseball in home runs given up (97 total, 1.1 per game).
+- Yankees pitchers combine to surrender 98 total home runs at a rate of 1.1 per game (to rank 12th in the league).

-- His most recent time out came on Sunday against the St. Louis Cardinals, when the right-hander went six innings, surrendering two earned runs while allowing six hits.
+- The right-hander's most recent appearance was on Monday against the Baltimore Orioles, when he threw 4 1/3 innings, surrendering two earned runs while giving up nine hits.

+- In 16 games this season, the 30-year-old has amassed a 4.52 ERA and 8.7 strikeouts per nine innings, while giving up a batting average of .216 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.